Any files you have backed up from any of your devices can be restored to any other device you want. There are three ways to restore files:

 One of the most popular, completely free, FTP clients is Filezilla.
 Available to download here.
 We will be using Filezilla throughout this article; if you use a different FTP client, you will easily be able to match up some of the configurations and processes we refer to in Filezilla.

 It is important to point out at this stage that FTP is only available for download and restoration of files.
 It can not be used to upload to Backup Genie.

-To connect to Backup Genie via FTP you will need to enter in your Backup Genie login details.
-In Filezilla click File > Site Manager then click the button labelled New Site.
+To connect to JBackup Genie via FTP, you will need to enter in your Backup Genie login details.
+In Filezilla click File > Site Manager then click the button labeled New Site.

 This will create a new site and list it in the box above prompting you to name it.
 Call it Backup Genie or whatever you wish.
-Next, on the right hand side, you will need to enter your Backup Genie login credentials and some server information:
+Next, on the right-hand side, you will need to enter your JBackup Genie login credentials and some server information:

 After entering your details click OK.
 Now back on the main window, click the Site Manager dropdown and select Backup Genie from the menu.
 This will then begin connection to the Backup Genie servers.

-You will then see in the log section the processes involved to connect be logged out and receive confirmation when you are connected.
-On the remote site box you will see your various Backup Genie devices listed and be able to navigate to the files backed up under them.
+You will then see in the log section the processes involved to connect be logged out and receive a confirmation when you are connected.
+On the remote site box, you will see your various Backup Genie devices listed and be able to navigate to the files backed up under them.

 FTP is great for bulk restoring data without adding the receiving computer to your Backup Genie account.
 If you are doing a particularly large restore though, we recommend using the application as the connection and server structure is better equipped and the app there is the ability to pause restores.